pavle99/Django-Template/README.md

 ## Description

 This is a template for Django projects with customized auth and users CRUD.
+The project is dockerized and uses postgresql as the database so it needs minimal adjustments to be used in production.
+The project is also configured to use gmail as the email backend so you can use it to send emails to users.

+## Features

 For auth, you have the following functionalities you can find in the `account` app:
 - Register
 - Login